 The Better Broadband programme is now in the final stage of Phase 3 delivery, which is due to be completed in early 2020.
 The Better Broadband for Oxfordshire programme, is a partnership between Oxfordshire County Council, BT and BDUK (Department for Digital, Media, Culture and Sport).
 It has brought superfast broadband to over 97% of homes and businesses, with 77,533 premises connected; 622kms of fibre laid; 625 fibre cabinets stood (and continuing!).
 More than two-thirds of premises connected under the programme have upgraded to a superfast broadband service, which is one of the highest sign-up rates in the country.

-Better Broadband for Oxfordshire has now completed its planned work in West Oxfordshire.
-Further roll-out is being carried out here by West Oxon District Council, which is separate from the Better Broadband for Oxfordshire programme.
+The Better Broadband for Oxfordshire programme has now completed its planned work in West Oxfordshire.
+Further roll-out is being carried out by West Oxon District Council, which is separate from the Better Broadband for Oxfordshire Programme.

 If you have any questions, please contact the Digital Infrastructure Team at: Broadband@oxfordshire.gov.uk